Coral UI

 • Presence of React import (warning if missing)

-• Valid React component pattern
+• Valid React component pattern (function declaration or arrow function)

 • JSX elements present (warning if missing)

-Manual Validation
+Using Validation

-const validation = validateReactComponent(code);
+const spec = transformReactComponentToSpec(invalidCode);

 }